RSS

 Uninvited

 At one point in Uninvited you come upon the scene above, of a grinning disembodied head blocking a passage.
 The description more than implies that it has something to tell you: “It bounces up and down as if trying to tell you something.
 However, you can’t figure out what it’s trying to say.”
-Obviously the puzzle here must to be find a way to communicate.
+Obviously the puzzle here must be to find a way to communicate.
 Obviously this creature must have some vital information for you.
 Right?

 Well, no. It turns out that it’s simply sitting on top of an item you need, nothing more.
 If you happen to be carrying a bird in a cage and fling it at the creature, it becomes “utterly fascinated” and “gives chase to eat it.”
 Nothing anywhere indicates that it has any special fondness for birds, making this yet another example of a completely inexplicable puzzle solution (ref: Sin #1), but whatever.
 This puzzle destroys your experience as a player even more so than the usual crappy puzzle because, given Uninvited‘s malicious glee in locking you out of victory as subtly as possible (ref: Sin #4), you’re doomed to spend the rest of the game wondering what more you needed to do here before scaring the creature away.
 In reality, there’s nothing else you can do — but you can’t know that.
 And so that nagging worry will remain every time you come upon another puzzle, whether it be sensical or nonsensical, leaving you unable to trust that you aren’t about to beat your head against a puzzle you rendered unsolvable hours ago.